 Cruise Ship and Air Touring

-Lirrwi Tourism is experienced in organising onshore excursions from Cruise ship visits involving cultural activities in the Yirrkala & Nhulunbuy area of East Arnhem Land.
+Lirrwi Tourism is experienced in organising shore excursions from cruise ship visits involving cultural activities in the Yirrkala & Nhulunbuy area of East Arnhem Land.
 Visiting cruise ships and air touring groups can be catered for between 10 and 300 people.
 To date Lirrwi has hosted groups from Orion Expeditions, Abercombie & Kent, AP Touring, AOT and Bill Peach Journeys.

 Film and photography

 East Arnhem Land is a film maker, storyteller and photographer's dream.
 The region is one of the most remote and spectacular parts of Australia.
 It is also home to the Yolŋu people who are among the most culturally intact Aboriginal peoples of Australia who still speak their language and live their culture on a daily basis.
 Feature films including Ten Canoes and Yolŋu Boy have been shot in this region as well as a number of acclaimed documentaries.
 Lirrwi Tourism is in a unique position to offer support services to photographers and film and television crews, as we work closely with a network of Aboriginal homelands and have the capacity to tackle a variety of logistical issues to ensure your time in East Arnhem Land is productive.
 Lirrwi Tourism provided location support for the acclaimed series First Contact in 2014 and 2017.

 Lirrwi Tourism is also well placed to advise on and coordinate media visits from Australian and international media outlets.
 The dry season (June to October) is better in terms of accessibility and when traditional people are more likely to be living on homelands.
 Expect to pay people a reasonable fee for people's time and their intellectual property.
 Being filmed, photographed and interviewed is not new to Yolŋu people.
 Many Yolŋu families have arranged their tourism, performance or artistic activities into a structured business.
 Lirrwi Tourism will determine if a particular media visit is appropriate and will negotiate a price and conditions on behalf of the Yolŋu business or proponent.
 Lirrwi has staff who are highly experienced in coordinating and negotiating travel media and documentary visits throughout the Northern Territory.